Skip to the main content.

 Extreme Exposure Study Shows High Safety Margins

 A real-world case study found that human skin can tolerate extremely high doses of filtered Far-UVC light.
-A volunteer exposed his forearms to doses nearly 800 times the ICNIRP TLV (23 mJ/cm²), yet experienced no burns or skin damage.
+A volunteer exposed his forearms to doses nearly 800 times the ICNIRP TLV (23 mJ/cm²), yet did not show observable burns or clinically apparent skin damage under the conditions tested.
 Only at very high doses (above 6000 mJ/cm) did a faint yellowing occur, which faded within hours.
-Tests confirmed that the effect was superficial and did not reach living skin layers (Eadie et al.,2021).
+Tests confirmed that the effect was limited to superficial layers and was not observed to affect deeper living skin tissue (Eadie et al., 2021).

 Long-Term Exposure Evidence on Far-UVC Safety

-Multiple long-term studies in mice have confirmed that filtered 222 nm Far-UVC light does not cause tissue damage, even with prolonged exposure.
+Multiple long-term studies in mice have confirmed that filtered 222 nm Far-UVC light has not been shown to cause tissue damage in the studied conditions, even with prolonged exposure.

 • In a 66-week study, UV-sensitive hairless mice were exposed to Far-UVC five days a week for eight hours a day at doses far above the ICNIRP TLV (23 mJ/cm²).
-Researchers found no increase in skin tumors, unusual growths, or tissue changes, and health outcomes were similar to unexposed control groups (Welch et al., 2022).
+Researchers did not observe an increase in skin tumors, unusual growths, or tissue changes compared to non-irradiated control mice (Welch et al., 2022).

 • To test Far-UVC safety, one study used both normal and UV-sensitive hairless mice, known for their susceptibility to develop UV-induced skin cancer.
-Despite their vulnerability, no tumors or inflammation developed after repeated 222 nm exposure (Yamano et al., 2020).
+Despite their vulnerability, no tumors or inflammation were observed under the study conditions with repeated 222 nm exposure (Yamano et al., 2020).

 Eye Safety: Evidence from Laboratory and Real-World Studies

 One of the most common concerns about UV light is its potential to harm the eyes.
-However, studies indicate that properly filtered Far-UVC light (222 nm), like UV Medico's products, poses minimal risk, even with regular exposure.
+However, studies indicate that properly filtered Far-UVC light (222 nm), like UV Medico's products, poses minimal risk when used within established safety limits, even with regular exposure.

 • A study using rats showed that Far-UVC only reaches the very outermost layers of the eye’s surface, the layers that are naturally shed every day.
-The researchers found that signs of corneal damage didn’t appear until exposure reached at least 3,500 mJ/cm², a level vastly higher than the TLVs.
+The researchers observed no signs of corneal damage under the tested experimental conditions.
+Signs of damage were only observed at exposure levels of at least 3,500 mJ/cm², a level vastly higher than the TLVs.
 This “lowest observed adverse effect level” is over 150 times higher than the ICNIRP TLV of 23 mJ/cm (Kaidzu et al., 2021).

 • Another study used a lab-grown human eye model to study DNA changes at different UV wavelengths.
 Their findings confirm that Far-UVC only causes minor effects in the very top layers of the corneal surface.
 Critically, no damage was observed in the deeper, regenerative cells that are essential for long-term eye health, even without the protective tear film (Buonanno et al., 2025).

 • Finally, real-world data comes from a 3-year clinical study involving eye doctors working daily under filtered 222 nm Far-UVC lighting.
-Even after 36 months, no participants showed any signs of eye damage.
+Even after 36 months, no signs of eye damage were reported or detected among participants during the study period.
 Vision, corneal health, and eye cell counts remained unchanged, and no discomfort or delayed effects were observed (Sugihara et al.,2024).

-After more than a decade of research, the science is clear: filtered Far-UVC light at 222 nm is safe for human exposure when used within the established guidelines.
-It doesn’t penetrate living skin or eye tissue and has consistently shown no harmful effects, even after long-term use.
-Whether in healthcare, cleanrooms, or public spaces, Far-UVC offers a promising way to reduce pathogens, safely and continuously
+After more than a decade of research, the science is clear: filtered Far-UVC light at 222 nm can be used in occupied environments when operated within established safety guidelines.
+It has been shown to have limited penetration into living skin and eye tissue and has not demonstrated harmful effects in the controlled studies conducted to date.
+Whether in healthcare, cleanrooms, or public spaces, Far-UVC offers a promising way to reduce pathogens in occupied spaces.

 Far-UVC Safety References